Statement

 Since 2005 the cloning of a range of animal species, including cats and dogs has been reported.
 In the United States and South Korea, commercial companies have been established with the purpose of storing genetic material from pet cats and dogs with a view to the future cloning of these animals.
 Cloning is also called ‘nuclear transfer’ and ‘somatic cell nuclear transfer’.

-It is accepted that there are potential risks to the production of cloned animals with the success rate for cloning limited; a recent publication reported a total of four live births from 94 embryos implanted into four female dogs (4.3%) (Kim et al., 2017).
+It is accepted that there are potential risks to the production of cloned animals with the success rate for cloning limited; one publication reported a total of four live births from 94 embryos implanted into four female dogs (4.3%) (Kim et al., 2017).

 Provenance